Salt for Teeth: Simple Home Remedy to Prevent Dental Problems

 The pH level of the mouth is natural and assists in protecting the teeth and gums.
 Bacteria can readily grow when this balance is upset.
 The equilibrium is restored by saltwater.
 It forms a mildly alkaline environment, which decreases the amount of acid.
 Such an environment prevents tooth damage and promotes healthy gums.

-How Salt Helps Prevent Common Dental Problems?
+How Salt Helps Prevent Common Dental Problems

 Salt helps in preventing most of the common dental problems.
 It helps in maintaining the health of the gums and prevents infections.
-Frequent application of the saltwater can enhance general dental health and minimize pain associated with the small-scale issues.
+Frequent application of the saltwater can enhance general dental health and minimise pain associated with the small-scale issues.

 1. Reducing Gum Inflammation and Swelling